jupyterlab/extension-examples/main-menu/README.md

 },
 ```

-With this extension installed, a new menu _Tutorial_ should be present.
+With this extension installed, a new menu _Main Menu Example_ should be present.
 And when
-clicking on the menu item _tutorial:main-menu_, the following text should appear
+clicking on the menu item _jlab-examples:main-menu_, the following text should appear
 in the web browser console.

 ```
-tutorial:main-menu has been called from the menu.
+jlab-examples:main-menu has been called from the menu.
 ```